 Learning each others names as quickly as possible can help build trust within your group.
-Here are 18 different ways for your students (and you) to learn the names of all of the other class members.
+Here are 18 different name games for drama that help your students to learn the names of all of the other class members.

 Example of a name game:

 Have all students stand on one side of the room.
 One at a time, a person walks to the other side of the room and says, “My name is____________ and the truth about me is _____________________.”
 Anyone else who shares that same truth, walks to the other side of the room and joins that person.
 It can be anything, but encourage students to share something personal.
 “The truth about me is that I love to sing, but I only sing by myself,” is better than “The truth about me is that I like playing video games.”
 Lead by example, and share something that most people don’t know about you!

 Inside Drama Notebook, you will find a huge collection of well-organized lesson plans, scripts for kids, drama activities, 50 drama games on video and more!
 Join today and dramatically reduce your planning time while delivering fresh, innovative drama lessons to your students!If you are new to teaching drama, this site will be a Godsend!You will immediately feel confident about teaching drama like an expert.
 The site guides you step-by-step and provides you with materials that you can use right away with your students.

 If you have been teaching for years, Drama Notebook will inspire you with a fresh new approach and innovative ideas!

 The site is packed with original, innovative lessons and activities that you will not find anywhere else—and new materials are added monthly.